gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

         return True

 | The code below creates changing displays of random pixels.
+| Start by just importing the **randint** function from the random module.
 | **full_screen_on_check()** checks to see when the display has been filled with 25 pixels.
 | **fill_screen_with_counter** turns on random pixels with brightness between 5 and 9.
 It checks to see if the screen is filled, and returns the number of random pixels used in the process.
 | The number of random pixels used to fill the screen is then scrolled.